 Immersed in Celtic music since childhood, Kirin brings a passion for and deep knowledge of the folk tradition into the classroom.
 She began her musical journey with the Coast String Fiddlers of Roberts Creek, BC and went on to acquire a Diploma in Jazz Piano from Capilano University.
 The NSCE met Kirin backstage in a theatre at the 2013 Aberdeen International Youth Festival, and since then she has been a regular composer, arranger, and performer for the group.
 She also performs locally with guitarist William Chernoff in their duo, Black Sheep.

 Kirin is also a passionate environmental educator and hobby beekeeper.
 In 2016, she received an Award of Excellence from Interpretation Canada for her work in educational musical theatre.
 Presently, she guides field trips in Metro Vancouver's mountain watersheds, helping children to discover where their tap water comes from.

 Jodie Nowell joined the Junior Ensemble in 2007 and spent four years playing in the Senior Ensemble.
 She travelled to Québec and Scotland with the group, making hundreds of wonderful memories along the way.
-She is delighted to be back with the ensemble as the assistant artistic director for the Strings & Things and Intro Group, and can't wait to share the magic of fiddle tunes and performance with them.
+She is delighted to be back with the ensemble and can't wait to share the magic of fiddle tunes and performance with them.